 - refusal to grant access to a dominant enterprise’s infrastructure that is already being used to capacity;

 - offering a loyalty rebate that is related to the reduced costs of supplying that particular customer; and

 - meeting a competitor’s price even though the price may be below cost in the short term.

-In contrast to an infringement under chapter 1 of the Act (where an enterprise can get confirmation that an agreement which is at risk of being anti-competitive can nevertheless be justified based on pro-competitive benefits), there is no exemption process for a chapter 2 infringement.
+In contrast to an infringement under Chapter 1 of the Act (where an enterprise can get confirmation that an agreement that is at risk of being anticompetitive can nevertheless be justified based on pro-competitive benefits), there is no exemption process for a Chapter 2 infringement.
 The defence will have to be raised in response to the MyCC’s allegations of an abuse of a dominant position.
 The onus of proof of the reasonable commercial justification or response lies on the dominant enterprise.